Shoutzor/backend/README.md

 4. Haven't installed shoutzor yet?
     - Run `composer install-shoutzor-dev` on the `backend` container.
     - For production run `composer install-shoutzor` instead.
+    - If the installation fails and throws errors about tables already existing you can either manually drop the tables or use the `fresh-install` variants of the `install` commands instead.
+Be aware that the `fresh-install` variants will **drop all tables** ⚠️

 ## Kindly supported by